 Course designator within the area of Foundational Competencies

+Communication represents one of three UCORE foundational competencies [QUAN, WRTG, COMM – 9 total credits] intended for completion in a student’s first year of study.
 Students may complete one WRTG course and one COMM course, or may choose to complete two WRTG courses to fulfill their foundational competency in communication (total 6 credits).

 Learning Outcomes Grid

 Whether submitting a new course for approval the first time or resubmitting an updated course as part of UCORE’s renewal process, faculty should submit a completed COMM Learning Outcomes Grid with the course syllabus in order to demonstrate clearly the relationship among UCORE designator learning outcomes, course learning outcomes, and activities and assignments that support those outcomes.